Human Rights

 Human Rights Related Training

 To protect employees’ interests and fulfill the corporate social responsibilities, ChipMOS has promised to conform to RBA 7.0 code of conducts, to ensure employees fully understand their own interests, healthy and safe working fields, environmentally protective actions, Regulations Governing Professional Moral Conduct of the Company, and the implementation of human right education and corporate social responsibilities in the management system.
-All employees must receive the human right education and trainings since onboard.
-In 2021, there were total 810 employees trained, and the total training hours were 847.18 hours.
-The employees received RBA and other related courses were 69% of all employees.
+All employees must receive the human right education and trainings when they come onboard.
+In 2023, a total of 3,300 new employees received RBA and other on-the-job human-right courses, completing a combined total of 1,296.3 hours of training, which translated to 61% of all employee training hours.

 Diversification and Inclusion